Miacidae/Lil-Manster-Public/README.md

 Keep in mind that dialogue text and menu text are completely different systems and that they do not interact with one another.

 `tools` holds all the tools (or at least links to them) needed to edit Fire Emblem 5.

-`ups` holds the UPS patch generated when building the ROM.

 ----------------
 Credits